 The best way to get to know us is to visit a class.
 You are welcome to sit in on any class you are interested in - just drop by the office and introduce yourself before class!

 Many of our instructors are retired academics.
 Others are current professionals and artists.
 All are volunteers who offer their time and expertise.
 Their reward is the satisfaction of teaching enthusiastic students.

 You'll find we are one of the best bargains in continuing education in the Puget Sound region.
 Our goal is that no student be excluded by the cost of attending our classes.
 Check our current schedule for class fees.

 In addition to scheduled classes, the Center invites speakers and performers for lunch events at the Center's auditorium.
-Our annual social festivities include the Holiday Faire, a spring auction, and Teacher and Volunteer Appreciation Days/Luncheons.
+Our social festivities include the Huge Annual Book Sale and auction and a Teacher and Volunteer Appreciation Luncheon.

 LLC Instructor Profile

 We are thrilled Bill Taylor has returned to LLC!